iamleet/terraform/readme.md

   -var-file="production.tfvars"
 ```

+#### Map
+The lookup function does a dynamic lookup in a map for a key.
+Spin up an instance on east, it will use the east AMI ID.

 # Benefits
 * Manage users on the entire infrastructure and related apps from one spot.
 * Sync production and development - like literally not "kind of".